cmsflash/cmsflash.github.io/index.md

 # Research Experience

+**Factorized Speech Transformer** at *SenseTime*

+- Jan.
+2019 - Present.
+- Designing a novel speech recognizer with factorized attention and the Transformer.

+**Factorized Visual Transformer** at *SenseTime*

+- Jan.
+2019 - Present.
+- Designing a novel backbone architecture for computer vision with factorized attention.

 **Visual Embedding of Chinese** at *Computer Vision Group, The University of Hong Kong*

 - Sep.
 2018 - Present.